prooph/service-bus/docs/plugins.md

 ## Invoke Strategies

 An invoke strategy knows how a message handler can be invoked.
 You can register many invoke strategies at once depending on how many different handler types you are using.
 The best way is to choose a convention and go with it.
-PSB ships with the invoke strategies listed below.
+Prooph Service Bus ships with the invoke strategies listed below.

 ### Available Strategies